 There are insurers out there that specialise in providing policies to disabled drivers, so it’s worth shopping around to find the best deal that works for you.

 The Blue Badge is a saviour when it comes to parking for disabled drivers.
 It is a Nationwide Scheme to help disabled drivers park more easily providing them with much more accessibility to disabled parking spaces when they reach their destination.

 Too often are disabled parking bays occupied by drivers who aren’t disabled making it a struggle for those who are.
 The Blue Badge system attempts to combat this.
 Only those eligible will receive the badge and this must be shown at all times on the dashboard when parked in a disabled bay.
 If there is no badge visible, then you could face a fine which helps to prevent non-disabled drivers from using those limited spaces.

 However, there are times when this scheme is exploited.
 One way the Blue Badge is wrongly used is by those who are connected to someone who is a disabled badge holder and use it even when they are not driving with the disabled person.
 However, if they are caught, they too could receive a fine.

-This schemed is designed to help those with a severe disability.
-Those who receive the higher rate of government funded mobility allowance are entitled to exchange their allowance to lease a new car, scooter or powered wheelchair, as well as breakdown assistance.
+One question that is often asked is: “How do you get a disability car?”
+This is where the Motability Scheme comes in.
+This scheme is designed to help those with a severe disability.
+Those who receive the higher rate of government-funded mobility allowance are entitled to exchange their allowance to lease a new car, scooter or powered wheelchair, as well as breakdown assistance.